 My mother, Edna May Ford, married William David Doughty after a six week engagement early in 1946.
 Edna ford was the youngest daughter of Doris Bothwistle ford, who had an affair with her neighbour George Lesley Buzza.
 Edna's brothers, Stanley and John were also children of George Buzza.
 On their birth certificates their father is listed as Stanley Goodwin George Ford, but that is false as Stanley Ford was blind and deaf, and My grandmother fell in love with George Buzza.
 George Buzza was a married man with many children.
 I found the whole story strange, but my mother told me all about it, and she also told me that George Buzza turned up, uninvited, at her wedding in 1946.
 My mother told me that her mother confessed to the affair just before she died of a massive heart attack.
 George Lesley Buzza died in 1949, and he is buried at Fawkner cemetery.
 I took my mother to her father's grave in the mid 1970's and after finding out that it was unmarked, she put a headstone on it with the writing, George Lesley Buzza, from someone who loved you.

-My father William was a labour during his working day, and a part time barman in the afternoon.
+My father William was a labourer during his working day, and a part time barman in the afternoon at the Fountain Inn Hotel.
 In those days we had the 'Six O'clock Swill'.
 At 5.45pm every patron would buy a final shout of beer and they would try and scull down as much beer as possible.
-When the pub was cleared there were glasses of undrunken beer still on the counter, so my dad saw the opportunity to get a cheap drink and he would go along the bar and drink each glass, one by one.
+When the pub was cleared there were glasses of beer still on the counter, so my dad saw the opportunity to get a cheap drink and he would go along the bar and drink each glass, one by one.

 Tony Barber was dressed in a World War One Australian Army uniform, and he sang a melody of World War One songs.
 There was an 83 year old lady who was a close friend to Ray Martin.
 She showed me a photo album with personal photographs of Ray and his family.
-She was interviewed by Ray and told him that she had recently done a bungy jump and a jump out of an aeroplane.
-Finally It was my turn to be interviewed about the army service of my father.
-I sent some questions a few days before the interview but when we went live I started telling my own story.
-The whole interview can be seen on Youtube by typing in docdoughty.
-At the end of the interview I recieved a message from the producer of the Midday Show that an old jockey who once worked for Ernest Underwood, wanted to talk to me.
-I ran him up and he told me that he remembered my dad and for many years he had kept my father's original accordian.
-My wife Sue and I went to his home in Frankston and he shared his photographs and told us that he had gone on to be a country jockey.
-He told me that he had always thought about my fathr and wondered what had become of him.
+She was interviewed by Ray and told him that she had recently done a bungy jump out of an aeroplane.
+Finally It was my turn to be interviewed about the armny service of my father.
+I sent some questions a few days before the interview but when we went live on television I started telling my own story.
+The whole interview can be seen on You tube by typing in docdoughty.
+At the end of the interview I received a message from the producer of the Midday Show, that an old jockey who once worked for Ernest Underwood, wanted to talk to me.
+I rang him up and he told me that he worked with my father.
+He remembered my dad as a young man before World War 2 and for many years he had kept my father's original piano accordion.
+My wife Sue and I went to his home in Frankston. and he shared his photographs. and told us that he had eventually gone on to be a champion country jockey.
+He told me that he had always thought about my father and he had wondered what had become of him after all those many years.
 It was a wonderful afternoon.
-He sadly died six months later.
+He sadly this old jockey died of cancer six months later.